Boris Johnson and Parliament

-Join us for this event, where three seasoned Conservative parliamentarians will speak to Professor Meg Russell and Professor Anand Menon about the Prime Minister’s relationship with parliament, reflecting on the highs and lows, expectations and reality, and lessons for the future.
+At this event, two seasoned Conservative parliamentarians spoke to Professor Meg Russell and Jill Rutter about the Prime Minister’s relationship with parliament, reflecting on the highs and lows, expectations and reality, and lessons for the future.

 - Mark Harper, Conservative MP for Forest of Dean and former Chief Whip and Minister for Political and Constitutional Reform